Mean-field limit of non-exchangeable systems: A new hierarchy

 To bypass this issue, we will look at an analogous family of observables providing an averaged information of the system, since it is much easier to obtain compactness on those observables as we will see in the next section.
 Inspired in Definition \ref{D-observables} we set the following operator acting on abstract elements $w\in L^\infty_\xi\mathcal{M}_\zeta\cap L^\infty_\zeta\mathcal{M}_\xi$ and $f\in L^\infty_\xi L^1_x$.

 \begin{defi}[$\tau$ operator] Consider any $w\in L^\infty_\xi\mathcal{M}_\zeta \cap L^\infty_\zeta\mathcal{M}_\xi$ and any $f\in L^\infty_\xi L^1_x$.
 Then, we (formally) define the operator

-for every tree $T\in \Tree$. \end{defi} This notation allows removing again the explicit discrete indices for the agents' labels in Definition \ref{D-observables} of the observables $\mathcal{O}_N^T$.
+for every tree $T\in \Tree$.
+Time dependence can be included when $f$ also depends on $t$. \end{defi} This notation allows removing again the explicit discrete indices for the agents' labels in Definition \ref{D-observables} of the observables $\mathcal{O}_N^T$.
 Specifically, note that the latter enjoy the following more universal representation

 We also note that, at the present, it is not clear why $\tau(T,w,f)$ given by \eqref{tau} is well defined with only $w\in L^\infty_\xi\mathcal{M}_\zeta \cap L^\infty_\zeta\mathcal{M}_\xi$ and $f\in L^\infty_\xi L^1_x$.
 This requires more work and will be performed in the next section ({\it cf.} Definition \ref{D-tau-extended}).
 Instead, for the moment it is enough to observe that $\tau(T,w_N,f_N)$ is indeed well defined, and more generally, $\tau(T,w,f)$ is also well defined as soon as $w$ has a density, {\it i.e.} $w\in L^\infty_\xi L^1_\zeta\cap L^\infty_\zeta L^1_\xi$.
 Moreover, we can then obtain uniform bounds in terms of only the $L^\infty_\xi\mathcal{M}_\zeta \cap L^\infty_\zeta\mathcal{M}_\xi$ norms as follows. \begin{lem}[Homomorphism densities] Consider any $w\in L^\infty_\xi L^1_\zeta \cap L^\infty_\zeta L^1_\xi$ and define